rmoehn/jursey/doc/tutorial.md

 (ask-root "What is the capital of [Texas]?")
 ```

-This outputs a scramble of characters.
-You can ignore it.
-After asking a root
+After you ask a root question, you have to tell Jursey that you want to work on
-question, you have to tell Jursey that you want to work on it:
+it:

 ```
 (start-working)